Evangelism: Evangelicalism

 Various evangelical mission organizations have specialized in evangelism throughout history.
 In 1792, BMS World Mission was founded in Kettering, England by William Carey.
 In 1814, the American Baptist International Ministries was founded by the American Baptist Churches USA in United States.
 In 1865, OMF International was founded by Hudson Taylor in England.
 In 1893, in Lagos in Nigeria, SIM was founded by Walter Gowans, Rowland Bingham, and Thomas Kent.
 Samuel E. Hill, John H. Nicholson, and William J. Knights founded Gideons International, an organization which distributes free Bibles to hotels, motels, hospitals, military bases, prisons, schools, and universities, in Janesville in Wisconsin, United States, in 1899.

+In 1922, Canadian evangelical evangelist Aimee Semple McPherson, founder of the Foursquare Church, was the first woman to use radio to reach a wider audience in the United States.
+In 1951, producer Dick Ross and Baptist evangelist Billy Graham founded the film production company World Wide Pictures, which would make videos of his preaching and Christian films.

 In 1960, more than half of the Protestant American missionaries were evangelical.
 American and European Pentecostal missionaries are also numerous, Pentecostalism can develop independently by non-foreign residents in various regions of the world, notably in Africa, South America, and Asia.
 Youth with a Mission was founded in 1960 in United States by Loren Cunningham and his wife Darlene.

+The Christian Broadcasting Network was founded in 1961 in Virginia Beach, United States, by Baptist minister Pat Robertson.

 In 1974, Billy Graham and the Lausanne Committee for World Evangelization organized the First International Congress on World Evangelization in Lausanne.

+In July 1999, TopChrétien, an evangelical Christian web portal and social network, was launched by Éric Célérier, pastor of the Assemblies of God of France and Estelle Martin.

 In 2004, South Korea became the second-largest source of missionaries in the world, after the United States and ahead of England.

+In January 2007, GodTube, a site for sharing videos related to Christianity, especially evangelical, was founded by Christopher Wyatt of Plano, Texas, in the United States, then a student at Dallas Theological Seminary.

 In 2007, there were over 10,000 Baptist missionaries in overseas missions around the world.